htactive-linhnv/demo-htactive/src/data/en/portfolio/card/2019-11-27-max-market.md

   cardId: 1
   card-img: /img/max-market.jpg
   card-lead: >-
    Max Market is the best website to advertise, buy and sell goods.
-User can post their notice, and search for products
+User can post their notice, and search for products...
   card-page:
     footer-portfolio:
       - store-title: MAX MARKET